Change of Life (The Goodies): Plot

 The trio decide to close down their business due to old age, and Graeme stands on the office balcony threatening to commit suicide.
 Tim and Bill demand he make a last will and testament before he goes, and with all of his possessions given away, Graeme jumps.
 Tim is horrified and runs over to the ledge.
 As he's leaning over the ledge lamenting on "that little face stone dead looking up at me", Graeme emerges, revealing that he only jumped a couple of feet, and right onto Tim's dead tortoise Gilbert.

-Stating that it was just a test run, Graeme reveals his elaborate "doomsday machine", a Rube Goldberg-style execution machine, replete with a giant blade, a 200,000 volt trap, spears, a shotgun and tripwire, a noose and a 1-ton weight, designed to end it all.
+Stating that it was just a test run, Graeme reveals his elaborate "doomsday machine", a Heath Robinson-style execution machine, replete with a giant blade, a 200,000 volt trap, spears, a shotgun and tripwire, a noose and a 1-ton weight, designed to end it all.
 Graeme blindfolds himself and prepares to end it all, but as he's about to enter the machine, the telephone rings, but the call is for the Goodies' resident Robot.

 The Robot states that the Goodies is under new management and he's taken over.
 He accepts the job on offer, which makes the Goodies realise that they still want to carry on.
 The Robot states that they are not what they used to be, and Graeme says they can prove it by undertaking the "Goodies Standard Test", designed to see if they are still capable of carrying on as Goodies.
 The Robot will take over if they fail, but must do the test as well.

 Arriving at the testing centre, the Goodies and the Robot must jump hurdles and then change into their trademark Goodies costumes.
 Their first task is to make a patriotic speech, Tim does nothing but faint.
 The Robot fires off fireworks from the top of his head and plays a recording of Land of Hope and Glory, winning the task.